David R. Meldrum, MD

 Lifestyle / Fertility / ED

 Recent studies are uncovering many effects of lifestyle and nutrition on fertility in both partners.
-Also, sexual dysfunction is common in infertile couples and male sexual function is influenced by most of these same factors.
+Also, sexual dysfunction is common in infertile couples and male fertility is influenced by most of these same factors.
 You will have the maximum chance of success if you pay attention to these issues right from the beginning, but they become more important as the treatments become more complex, and particularly with IVF.
 I have provided more detailed information at www.lifechoicesandfertility.com and www.erectile-function.com regarding these important ways to maximize both your fertility and your sexual relationship.
 References with a short description of the key findings are also provided.

 Obesity in the male partner reduces sperm quality.
 The effects are not great, but even one fewer embryo getting fertilized could be the one that would have implanted.